nicolaspearson/salespal/README.md

 ### Generating new Controllers, Models, Repositories, and Services ###

-There is generate command available via npm run

-This is just helper to get going quicker, if you have a new table 'Fish' in your database, you can use this command to help generate all of the boilerplate scaffolding required when using the repository pattern:
+There is local a generate script available via `npm run`, that will assist in generating new Controllers, Models, Repositories, and Services.
+For example, if you have a new table called 'Fish' in your database, you can use this command to help generate all of the boilerplate scaffolding required when using the repository pattern:

 * Run `npm run generate`
 * Select the component that you would like to generate, e.g. `All` will generate a Controller, Model, Repository, and Service
-* Provide a name for the component, e.g. `Fish`
+* Provide a name for the component, e.g. `Fish`, if you need to generate a multi-word component please use LetterCasing, e.g. `GoldFish`.

+The templates can customized as required in `./src/templates/`

 ## Backend technologies used: ##